Custom Domains

 CNAME pointing to the wrong cluster

 The CNAME record must resolve to one of your available proxy clusters.
-If you selected a different cluster when adding the domain, the validation lookup will fail.
+If you selected a different cluster when adding the domain, the verification lookup will fail.
 Verify the expected target value on the Custom Domains page in the dashboard and update your DNS record accordingly.

 Domain already in use